Restioson/xtra/README.md

 ## Nightly API

 There is also a different nightly API, which is **incompatible with the stable api**..
 For an example, check out `examples/nightly.rs`.
-To enable it, remove the default features from the dependency in the Cargo.toml.
+To switch to it, enable the `nightly` feature in the Cargo.toml.
 This API uses GATs and Type Alias Impl Trait to remove one boxing of a future, but according to my benchmarks, this impact has little effect.
 Your mileage may vary.
 GATs are unstable and can cause undefined behaviour in safe rust, and the combination of GAT + TAIT can break rustdoc.
 Therefore, the tradeoff is a (possibly negligible) performance boost for less